sozonome/muvees-flutter/README.md

 1. Make sure keystore and its properties file is available at the `/android` folder
 2. Then build the app using this command:
    a.
-Release version: `fvm flutter build apk --release --split-per-abi`
+Release version: `fvm flutter build apk --release --obfuscate --split-per-abi`
    b.
 Debug version: `fvm flutter build apk --debug --split-per-abi`

 ## References